marcuskwan/React-Insta-Clone/DAY_THREE_README.md

 x- Head over to App.js and `import` in our new `withAuthenticate` Higher Order Component.

-x- Set a new const called `ComponentFromWithAuthenticate`, and set it's value to the HOC invoked, with `PostsPage` passed in.
-- Inside `App`, you should now render `ComponentFromWithAuthenticate` in place of `PostsPage`.
-- If this worked correctly, then everything should render as it used to.
-- `withAuthenticate` will look a lot like this when you're done setting it up.
+x- Set a new const called `ComponentFromWithAuthenticate`, and set it's value to the HOC invoked, with `PostsPage` passed in. x- Inside `App`, you should now render `ComponentFromWithAuthenticate` in place of `PostsPage`. x- If this worked correctly, then everything should render as it used to. x- `withAuthenticate` will look a lot like this when you're done setting it up.

 ```js
 const withAuthenticate = App =>